 Abu-Dollars by using the money we had paid to Purple for the purchase of Purple Properties.
-How in the world could you pass off a piece of garbage like Purple Properties to us and recoup the debt from them at form of apology, we are offering you a construction contract for our new training facilities.
+How in the world could you pass off a piece of garbage like Purple Properties to us and recoup the debt from them at resort to embellishment.
+We are sorry for what happened to you.
+As a form of apology, we are offering you a construction contract for our new training facilities.